 While the world struggles with the COVID-19 pandemic, the accelerating health crisis, induced by the climate emergency, requires our even more urgent attention.
-No country – much more so for a poor than a rich country – is immune from the health impacts of climate change.
+No community – much more so for a poor than a rich – is immune from the health impacts of climate change.
 People around the world face increasing extremes of heat, food and water insecurity, and changing patterns of infectious and chronic diseases.
 Unless urgent action is taken, the health impacts of the climate emergency will bring further disruption, threaten lives and livelihoods and compromise the health systems we depend on.

 The COVID-19 pandemic and climate emergency represent converging crises.
 At the same time, climate emergency and epidemiological changes share common drivers.
 It is imperative that these emergencies are addressed in a comprehensive manner, while acknowledging public health needs, inequalities and historic injustices.

 Our 2021 annual conference, entitled ‘Climate Justice and Health Equity’, aims to look into the interlinkages between climate change and disease trends and underlying causes , with a focus on public health impacts in LMICs, and will explore possibilities to mitigate and adapt to the pending emergency.
 It will look in detail to the pathways and interrelations through which the climate emergency may impact health outcomes.

 Be-cause health – the Belgian platform for International health – is a pluralistic and open platform.
 Our annual conferences connect Belgian and international health professionals, researchers and policy advisors to exchange latest research findings and field experiences and draw policy oriented lessons.

 The 2021 conference will discuss how global health organisations and health workers address the climate emergency in their health activities and programmes.
 Moreover, participants learn and exchange on how transformation could be enabled given that an urgent shift to a circular and socially just economic system, that respects the planetary boundaries, is required.